mattyoung101/tamara/papers/thesis/pages/chapters/conclusion.typ

 techniques such as rolling back and re-issuing instructions when faults occur, or issuing each instruction three times and comparing the result.

-Performance wise, in the current algorithm, there is a very long combinatorial path introduced by the error signal propagating all the way through a module that is likely to significantly worsen PPA on real designs.
+Performance wise, in the current algorithm, there is a very long combinational path introduced by the error signal propagating all the way through a module that is likely to significantly worsen PPA on real designs.
-Whilst we cannot fully avoid the area costs introduced by TMR, using the placement-driven approach above, we might be able to create some sort of PPA-driven TMR approach that helps to lessen the slow-down caused by this very long combinatorial path.
+Whilst we cannot fully avoid the area costs introduced by TMR, using the placement-driven approach above, we might be able to create some sort of PPA-driven TMR approach that helps to lessen the slow-down caused by this very long combinational path.
 Alternatively, it may be possible to pipeline the error signal to a configurable degree.
 On the software side itself, there are numerous cases where lookups in the TaMaRa algorithm have time complexity $O(n^2)$ or even $O(n^3)$, which could relatively easily be fixed by restructuring the way the hash table is referenced.